Perfecting the One-day Business Trip: Tips and What to Pack

-I was recently presented with the opportunity to take a one-day business trip, departing in the morning and returning home the same night.
-It was mildly thrilling as I first considered it.
+I was recently presented with the opportunity to take a one-day business trip.
+I departed in the morning to St. Louis from Newark Airport, and returned home before my bedtime.

-As a woman in her mid-thirties, I am glad to travel halfway across the US for a single in-person meeting, and go home to sleep in my own bed the same night.
+As a woman in my mid-thirties, I am glad to travel halfway across the US for a single in-person meeting, and go home to sleep in my own bed the same night.

 How do you take a same-day business trip, though?
 Is there any secret hack or tip I needed to uncover?
 How do you survive the early morning flight, the late night return and looking fresh and put-together in between?